Sarah Ward and Dr. Jessica Minahan

 HYBRID Event - In person at Glenbard South and on Zoom

 What’s the relationship between executive function and anxiety?
-Two distinguished experts, Sarah Ward and Jessica Minahan, are coming together to discuss executive function and anxiety and offer practical strategies for improving student success across the board.
-They will combine their expertise to help participants learn the best ways to build skills that reduce anxiety and improve their executive functioning, self-monitoring and task initiation.
+Two distinguished experts, Sarah Ward and Jessica Minahan, are coming together to discuss executive function and anxiety and offer practical tips for improving student success across the board.

 Sarah Ward, MS CCC-SLP has over 25 years of experience in the assessment and treatment of executive function skills.
 A recognized authority on executive function skills, she has conducted numerous presentations at international and national conferences and has consulted with over 1400 schools on the strategies she has developed.
 Her 360 Thinking Executive Function Program received the Innovative Promising Practices Award from the National Organization CHADD.